turingschool/curriculum/source/projects/the_pivot.markdown

 Use Resque or a similar library to support this functionality.

+### Security

+Your app needs to be secure enough that a malicious user with complete knowledge of the source code cannot exploit the system (ie: change other users' data, view other users' data, elevate their own privledge level, etc).

 ## Base Data

 Before final delivery, and ideally before customer check-ins, you should have the following data pre-loaded in your marketplace: